- ASSISTANT PROFESSOR Pharmacology and Systems Therapeutics

 Postdoctoral Training, University College Dublin

-- Dr. Birtwistle is an Assistant Professor in the Department of Pharmacology and Systems Therapeutics.
+- Dr. Birtwistle is an Assistant Professor in the Department of Pharmacology and Systems Therapeutics and the Systems Biology Center New York.

 Please see the Birtwistle Laboratory website for additional information.

-Birtwistle MR, Rauch J, Kiyatkin A, Aksamitiene E, Dobrzy 324 Ski M, Hoek JB, Kolch W, Ogunnaike BA, Kholodenko BN.
+Birtwistle MR, Rauch J, Kiyatkin A, Aksamitiene E, Dobrzyński M, Hoek JB, Kolch W, Ogunnaike BA, Kholodenko BN.
 Emergence of bimodal cell population responses from the interplay between analog single-cell signaling and protein expression noise.
-BMC Systems Biology 2012 Aug; 6(1).
+BMC Systems Biology 2012; 6.

 Sturm OE, Orton R, Grindlay J, Birtwistle M, Vyshemirsky V, Gilbert D, Calder M, Pitt A, Kholodenko B, Kolch W. The mammalian MAPK/ERK pathway exhibits properties of a negative feedback amplifier.
 Science Signaling 2010; 3(153).